 From now on I will use “organisation” as a collective term to make it simple and I will mention the category name if necessary.
 Even though I focus on organisations, the work of individual artists and creators have a major role and importance for the historical and cultural heritage of Tamils.
 For instance, photographers and their photos are essential archival materials.
 It is said that one image is equivalent to 1000 words.
 Photos of all activities arranged by Tamil organisations are resting within Tamil freelance photographers.
 Same with Tamil writers, reporters and researchers, that can function individually.
 They are major contributors to the historical and cultural heritage of Tamils.

-Here is a link to Norwegian national archive.
-They write about Ole Friele Backer who was a war photographer in second world war.
+Here is a link to the Norwegian national archive.
+They write about Ole Friele Backer who was a war photographer in the second world war.
 It is given digital access to the photos.

-There are many Tamil organisations around the world with variety of activities at various levels.
-But there is a worrisome situation of record keeping at majority of organisations.
+There are many Tamil organisations around the world with a variety of activities at various levels.
+But there is a worrisome situation of record-keeping at the majority of organisations.
 If there are any records kept, they are not available or accessible for public use.
 They are neither available for the organization for their internal access and use.
 I will look at the purpose of access and use in my future posts.

 So why should these Tamil organisations keep records? (please look at the images)

-The secondary value of the records are informational value and evidential value for contemporary and posterity.
-Informational value: The records of activities of an organisation give information about an incident, phenomenon, period, or an era. evidential value: A record is an evidence for an action, activity or one´s right.
+The secondary value of the records is informational value and evidential value for contemporary and posterity.
+Informational value: The records of activities of an organisation give information about an incident, phenomenon, period, or era. evidential value: A record is a piece of evidence for an action, activity or one´s right.